Propaganda to Hate: A Multimodal Analysis of Arabic Memes with Multi-Agent LLMs: Related Work

 \subsection{Hateful Memes}

 The study of hateful memes presents unique challenges due to their multimodal nature.
 Kiela et al. (2020) introduced the Hateful Memes Challenge, a large-scale dataset and benchmark for multimodal hate detection.
 This work highlighted the importance of integrating both textual and visual elements to identify hate speech in memes \cite{kiela2020hateful}.
-Sharma et al. (2022) proposed a multi-task learning approach for detecting hate speech in memes by combining visual and textual features.
-Their model demonstrated improved performance over unimodal approaches, underscoring the synergy between different modalities in hate speech detection \cite{sharma2022multi}.
 Addressing the challenge of low-resource languages, datasets have also been developed in various languages \cite{hossain2024deciphering}.
 In \cite{ijcai2022p781}, the authors provide a detailed survey of multimodal and harmful memes, highlighting the significance of the problem and proposing future research avenues.